-Remember the old “shouty” ads for discount appliance stores that said “inconveniently located, but worth the trip!”?
+Ever seen an old-school ad for a discount appliance or furniture store that said “inconveniently located, but worth the trip!”?

 It turns out health and wellness businesses have something to learn from those guys.

-A few months ago, what looked like a great little business opened up not far from my house.
-Their name said “endurance athlete” (almost, anyway), and when I went there on a lark, they had a decent selection of two-piece Desoto wetsuits of higher-than-average quality, plus some ultramarathon hydration vests, serious running shoes, and more.
+A few months ago, what looked like a great little business opened up not far from our office.
+Their name was pretty forgettable, along the lines of “endurance athlete”, and when I went there on a lark, they had a decent selection of better brands you don’t always see locally, like two-piece DeSoto wetsuits, plus some legit ultrarunning hydration vests, serious running shoes, and more.

 Location, location… it’s not location, OK?